michaelwooley/pyodide-benchmarks-svelte/src/lib/py/README.md

 ❯ cd src/lib/py
 ❯ tree
 .
+├── index.ts               # ❌ Will be emptied out.
-├── common.ts              # Actual pyodide interpreters
+├── runtime.ts             # Actual pyodide runtime: agnostic w.r.t. worker v. main thread
+├── pyodide.main.ts        # Main thread classes for py
+├── pyodide.worker.lib.ts  # Actual machinery/code for worker
+├── pyodide.worker.ts      # Worker itself: Minimal code, import machinery dynamically.
+├── py.types.d.ts          # Types for lib _not_ including protocol
+├── protocol.ts            # types + enums of py protocol
 ├── examples.ts            # code samples
-├── index.ts               # Will be emptied out.
-├── protocol.ts            # types + enums of py protocol
-├── pyodide.main.ts        # Main thread classes for py
-├── pyodide.worker.lib.ts  # Actual code for worker
-├── pyodide.worker.ts      # Worker itself.
 └── README.md

-0 directories, 8 files
+0 directories, 9 files
 ```

-# Terminology
+## Terminology

+(These are notes to future-me.
+Need to be clear about this stuff...)

 Stuff is occurring at two venues:

 - _Main._ Refers to stuff running on the main browser thread.
 - _Worker._ A web worker running on another thread.

 Messages are passed back and forth between these two threads and actions occur in response to the messages.
-Sometimes you might want to call stuff that occurs on the main thread as happening "client-side" but I think that obscures the fact that both threads make use of a "client" at various points.
-Follow [gRPC Terminology](https://grpc.io/docs/what-is-grpc/introduction/):
+Sometimes you might want to call stuff that occurs on the main thread as happening "client-side" but I think that obscures the fact that both threads make use of a "client" at various points. ~~~Follow [gRPC Terminology](https://grpc.io/docs/what-is-grpc/introduction/):~~~

-- _Service._ "Server-esque" object.
+- 📨 **Service.** _(Incoming)_  "Server-esque" object.
 Handles incoming messages and carries out required compute.
-- _Client._ Sends a message with a `cmd` and well-defined payload to the other thread.
+- 📬 **Client.** _(Outgoing)_  Sends a message with a `cmd` and well-defined payload to the other thread.

+TODO #17 Rename service/client to something else.
+"Hoster" and "Poster"?

-The main and worker threads both have service _and_ client classes.
+Both main and worker threads make use of both service _and_ client classes (these will be distinct and implied by the protocol).

-# Plan
+## Plan

-## Worker divisions
+### Worker divisions

 - _Top-level interpreter:_ Manage python environment and FS:
   - Functionality: